weaverbel/intro-computational-thinking/content/5-solutions.md

 `done`

-{% include figure.html img="loop-shell.png" alt="Loop in shell code" caption="Coding a loop in the Unix shell" width="60%" %}
+{% include figure.html img="loop-shell.png" alt="Loop as it would be written in the Unix shell" caption="Coding a loop in the Unix shell" width="80%" %}

 *Notes*

 In the code example above, the loop will run through the folder creating back up copies of all the files with the file extension `.jpg`.
 As each file is copied, each original filename and the filename of each new file will be printed to the screen.

 Then the loop will restart and repeat the process for all the files with the file extension `.tif`, again printing the original filenames and the filenames of the new files to the screen.

 Then the loop will restart and run through the folder a third time, creating back up copies of all the files with the file extension `.png`, again printing the original filenames and the filenames of the new files to the screen.
 The loop will then stop.

 #### Practice 2a.
 Tidying up